robotixdevteam/robotix_openbot/android/app/README.md

 | Huawei P30 Pro   | 8.4 | 7.6 |  6.9  |
 | Google Pixel 6XL |  10 | 9.6 |  7.2  |
 | Xiaomi Mi9       | 9.0 | 7.3 |  5.0  |

-## Add your own fragment

-Please refer to the [ContributionGuide](ContributionGuide.md) to learn how to add your own fragments to the OpenBot app.

 ## Code Structure